Options

 The clusterPrefix

-attribute, if present, indicates whether the command accepts cluster arguments.
-It has the same semantics as the cluster prefix parsing flag, and must be used in conjunction with the cluster letters of the nested options.
+attribute, if present, indicates whether the subcommand accepts cluster arguments.
+It must be used in conjunction with the cluster letters of the nested options.

 Option prefix